Cartan structure equations and Levi-Civita connection in noncommutative geometry: Abstract

 \section{Abstract}

-{ We study the differential and Riemannian geometry of algebras $A$ endowed with an action of a triangular Hopf algebra $H$ and noncomutativity compatible with the associated braiding.
-The modules of one forms and of braided derivations are modules in a symmetric ribbon category of $H$-modules $A$-bimodules, whose internal morphisms correspond to tensor fields.
-Different approaches to curvature and torsion are proven to be equivalent by extending the Cartan calculus to left (right) $A$-module connections.
+{ We study the differential and Riemannian geometry of algebras $A$ endowed with an action of a triangular Hopf algebra $H$ and noncommutativity compatible with the associated braiding.
+The modules of one forms and of braided derivations are modules in a compact closed category of $H$-equivariant $A$-bimodules, whose internal morphisms correspond to tensor fields.
+Vector fields and forms approaches to curvature and torsion are proven to be equivalent by extending the Cartan calculus to left (right) $A$-module (not necessarily $A$-bimodule) connections.
 The Cartan structure equations and the Bianchi identities are derived.

-Existence and uniqueness of the Levi-Civita connection for arbitrary braided symmetric pseudo-Riemannian metrics is proven}.
+Existence and uniqueness of the Levi-Civita connection for {\sl arbitrary} pseudo-Riemannian metrics is proven via a Koszul formula.
+The general theory includes Drinfeld twists of commutative geometries and also cotriangular Hopf algebras.
+It is illustrated with the example of the tensor square of Sweedler Hopf algebra which becomes a noncommutative Einstein manifold via a non-central metric}.